 Experimental design

 We used a previously described collection of B. cinerea genotypes that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally (Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017, Fordyce, Soltis et al. 2018, Zhang, Corwin et al. 2018).
 We focused analysis on the A. thaliana accession Columbia-0 (Col-0), and all plants were grown as described in a previous study, with 4-fold replication of the full randomized complete block experimental design across two independent experiments (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
 The original study included wildtype Col-0 A. thaliana hosts, as well as knockouts to the salicylic acid pathway (npr1-1) and to jasmonic acid sensitivity (coi1-1).
 Leaves were harvested 5 weeks after sowing, and inoculated in a detached leaf assay with spores of each of 96 B. cinerea isolates (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
+Whole leaves were sampled at 16 hours post inoculation, prior to visible lesion formation, and flash-frozen for RNA isolation.

 Expression analysis